liljonnystyle/sf_traffic/README.md

 	from https://data.sfgov.org/Geography/Streets-of-San-Francisco-Zipped-Shapefile-Format-/wbm8-ratb

--maybe also go get some weather records for overlapping dates?
+-maybe also go get some weather records for dates? topology data?

 	from wunderground?

+-other sources?

+	lyft? sidecar? cell phones? garmin/tomtom? clippercard tag on/off?

 SCRIPTS: